-2.1.2 Detecting Pupil Boundary
+2.1.2 Pupil Boundary Detection

 The darkest region in the iris image after grayscale conversion is the pupil portion.
-Firstly, the image is converted into binary image by using linear threshold transformation to filter the bright pixels.
+Firstly, the image is converted into a binary image by using linear threshold transformation to filter the bright pixels.
 After that, the weight of each pixel is used to approximate the center point of the pupil.
 The maximum circular summation of the gradient point into the circle is used to calculate the radius.
-Figure 2.2 shows the flow chart for detecting pupil detection (Ramadan Gad 2015).
+Figure 2.1 shows the flow chart for pupil point detection (Ramadan Gad 2015).